 - Incorporate SNA into the analysis of threats. - Describe how SNA is incorporated into the intelligence cycle. - Describe the process for creating an analytic mindset to properly utilize SNA. - Describe and discuss the key concepts and processes to conduct SNA. - Identify the various levels of SNA analysis. - Apply the SNA methodology to a threat network to support desired targeting effects.

-Support Materials: Student manuals, Classroom presentation materials, handouts, easel and whiteboards, computers, SNA software.
+Prerequisite(s): None Length of Course: 5 days Maximum Number of Participants: 24 Minimum Number of Participants: 8 Support Materials: Student manuals, Classroom presentation materials, handouts, easel and whiteboards, computers, SNA software.